team-drax/creature-of-pleiades/prep-one.md

 ### Abdulkadir

-- Strengths: TBD.
+- Strengths:
+  - Good worker.
+Can help team however needed at that time.

-- Weakness: TBD.
+- Weakness:
+  - JS - tough time interpretting logic of the language.
+  - CSS

-- Application: TBD.
+- Application:
+  - Where ever needed!

 ## Conflict Plan